President Ron Eng Khor

 Treasurer KAREN HUGHES

 Karen has been practising tai chi for near 12 years, the last 6 years learning the Wudang style under Master Su Rule of Chi Generation.
-She spent 8 days in the Wudang mountains, China, in September 2016, with other students from Chi Generation, studying under Master Ho.
+Karen trained in the Wudang mountains, China, in September 2016, with other students from Chi Generation, studying under Master Hu.

 Secretary Joy Muir